acemod/ACE3/wiki/development/coding-guidelines.md

 ```

 ### 5.4.
 Comments in code
-All code should be documented by comments that describe what is being done.
+All code shall be documented by comments that describe what is being done.
 This can be done through the function header and/or inline comments.

-Comments within the code should be used when they are describing a complex and critical section of code or if the subject code does something a certain way because of a specific reason.
+Comments within the code shall be used when they are describing a complex and critical section of code or if the subject code does something a certain way because of a specific reason.
 Unnecessary comments in the code are not allowed.

 Good: